Princess Josephine of Denmark: Birth and christening

-Josephine and Vincent were baptized on 14 April 2011 at the Church of Holmen in central Copenhagen by the royal confessor, the Bishop of Copenhagen Erik Norman Svendsen.
+Josephine and Vincent were baptised on 14 April at the Church of Holmen in central Copenhagen by the royal confessor, the Bishop of Copenhagen Erik Norman Svendsen.
 The twins were baptised at the royal baptismal font which has been used for the baptism of royal children in Denmark since 1671.
 Princess Josephine wore a christening gown found among her great-grandmother Queen Ingrid's belongings, making her the first child of a future Danish monarch not to wear the Danish royal family's traditional christening gown (which was worn by her twin brother) since it was taken into use in 1870.
 The Princess's name was announced as Josephine Sophia Ivalo Mathilda.
 Her third name, Ivalo, is Greenlandic.
 It stems from the Qaanaaq region where her father patrolled with the Sirius Dog Sled Patrol and means "sinew".
 Her godparents are her paternal aunt, Princess Marie of Denmark; her maternal aunt, Patricia Bailey; as well as her parents' friends Prince Carlo, Duke of Castro, Count Bendt Wedell, Birgitte Handwerk and Josephine Rechner.

 Public appearances and education

 On 3 August 2014, during the family's official visit to Greenland, Josephine, her parents and siblings, took part in a tree planting in Qaqortoq's new poplar grove, Ivalos og Miniks Poppellund, named after Josephine and her brother who are known by their Greenlandic middle names in Greenland.

 On 15 August 2017, Josephine and her twin brother started school at Tranegårdsskolen in Gentofte – the same public school as her older siblings.
 In August 2023, the Royal House announced that Josephine would be starting at Kildegård Privatskole in Hellerup in September 2023.
 The school was founded by Countess Thusnelda Moltke in 1870.
+Both Josephine and her twin brother were confirmed on 18 April 2026.